Where Do Errors in Financial Spreadsheets Come from and How Can Your Business Fix the Problem?

-Fifteen years ago, when these programs first started to pop up, it was revolutionary.
-But time has passed and technology has evolved, better solutions have appeared.
-And there’s a bigger problem—spreadsheets are full of errors.
-Several studies have come out to discourage businesses from relying on them so heavily.
-Almost 90% of spreadsheets contains “significant” errors.
+Fifteen years ago, when these programs first started to pop up, Excel was revolutionary.
+But as time passed and technology evolved, better Business Financial Information solutions have appeared.
+And there’s a bigger problem than the program being surpassed by more efficient options.
+Spreadsheets are notoriously full of errors.
+Several studies have come out to discourage businesses from relying on them so heavily, including one that states almost 90% of spreadsheets contains “significant” errors.